-Running from March 4th 2019 – April 13th 2019, Golddream is a 50th anniversary exhibition of posters and photographs from those heady student days of the flower-power era of the late 1960s and early 70s.
+Running from March 4th 2019 – April 13th 2019, Golddream was a 50th anniversary exhibition of posters and photographs from those heady student days of the flower-power era of the late 1960s and early 70s.

 I was a member of the Goldsmiths College ‘Class’ of 1966-1970 for most of which time it was an ‘external’ College of the University.
 Now known as Goldsmiths, University of London it is one of the main Colleges of the University.
 During the period from 1969-1970, while studying for a PGTC, I was additionally Social Secretary of the Student’s Union – only the President of the Union had a sabbatical year back in those days.